-In which I remember my good friend Robin Dadisman, who passed away in late 2013, with a story about phantom fuel and a racing red Mustang.
+Here, I pay tribute to my friend Robin Dadisman, who passed away in late 2013, with a story about phantom fuel and a red racing Mustang.

-We set out for Central City one summer evening in 1994 in Robin’s beloved red 1971 Mustang Mach 1.
+We set out for Central City one 1994 summer evening in Robin’s beloved red ’71 Mustang Mach 1.
 We were on a mission.
 A logo mission.
-He was doing graphics work for one of the Colorado town’s many casinos, and invited me along as he delivered some finished logos.
+He was doing graphics work for one of the town’s casinos and invited me along as he delivered some finished pieces.

-Once there, we spent an hour listening to the din of slot machines and eating salty buffet food.
-According to Rob, it was good fuel for creative inspiration.
+When we arrived, we spent an hour listening to the din of slot machines and eating salty buffet food.
+According to Rob, it was essential fuel for creative inspiration.

 But the only gas station in town was dark.

-This was in the days before pay-at-the-pump service.
-When the lights went out, so did the pumps.
+These were the days before you could pay at the pump with a card.
+When the lights went out for the night, so did the pumps.

-We figured we had enough fuel to get to the Conoco in Coal Creek Canyon, about 30 miles away.
-It was open for another hour.
-We’d never make it back to Boulder, though, not with the Mach 1’s big engine and more than a few steeps in the way.
+We calculated that we had enough fuel to get to the Conoco station in Coal Creek Canyon.
+It was about 30 miles away but open for another hour.
+We knew we’d never make it back to Boulder, though.
+Not with the Mach 1’s thirsty engine and more than a few steeps to negotiate on the way.

-Writing this now, years later, I am still left to wonder: Where did half of a tank of gas go?
+Writing this now, years later, I am still left to wonder: Where did half of a tank of fuel go?

-We were approaching the first switchback when the big car’s gas gauge went crazy.
-One moment we had a half-tank, the next, we were nearly empty.
-The nearest gas pump was still ten miles and a dozen hairpins from the Conoco.
+We were approaching the first switchback when the big car’s gas gauge went awry.
+One moment it registered a half-tank; the next, nearly empty.
+And still ten miles and a dozen hairpins from the Conoco.
 We were coasting on fumes.
 It seemed grimly evident that we were going to run out of gas.

 We rolled down the windows and howled into the wind, twisting our way up the mountain and waiting for the big red beast to cough and go dry.
 Grandmaster Flash kept the beat, and we felt like kids again.

-Minutes later, we crested the ridge and heaved into Coal Creek Canyon.
-It was 9:59, the Conoco was still a few miles away, and the gas gauge needle was sinking out of sight.
+9:59.
+Cresting the ridge, heaving into Coal Creek Canyon, gas pumps still a few miles distant, the needle on the gas gauge sinking out of sight.

 But the engine roared on.
-And so did we, careening into the gas station at 10:07 sharp.
+And so did we.

-Yeah, we were genuinely worried about running out of fuel in a lonely canyon miles from home.
-But Robin Dadisman made it one of the best road trips I’ve ever been on.
+We really were worried about running out of fuel in a lonely canyon 20 miles from home.
+But Robin Dadisman made it one of the best road trips ever.

-Together, we turned our desperate dash to a gas pump into a Victory Sprint.
+We turned our desperate dash to a gas pump into a victory sprint.

 He wouldn’t have it any other way.